merliot/relays/README.md

 Relays device controls 1-4 relays using a microcontroller or Rapsberry Pi.

+### Running

+There are two ways to run a relays device: standalone or in a hub.
+For standalone, a [Docker](https://www.docker.com/) container can run the device.
+Or we can run the directly from source.

 #### Run on Docker

 The easiest way to run a relays device is using a pre-built docker image: